- Short Itinerary

 - Head Trekking Guide and Assistant Guides: Rs20, 000 - 25,000 for each guide

 - Trek Porters/yak men: Rs10, 000 for each porter or yak man

 Acute Mountain Sickness [AMS]

-When we ascend above 2500 metres our bodies have to acclimatise to the decreasing amount of the oxygen available.
-So, to allow our bodies to adjust we have designed our treks in ways that help you ascend slowly, allowing acclimatisation to occur when you go above the tree lines where the air is thinner.
-However, during the acclimatisation process, you may experience some of the following symptoms.
+When we ascend above 2500 meters our bodies have to acclimatize to the decreasing amount of oxygen available.
+So, to allow our bodies to adjust we have designed our treks in ways that help you ascend slowly, allowing acclimatization to occur when you go above the tree lines where the air is thinner.
+However, during the acclimatization process, you may experience some of the following symptoms.

 - Disturbed sleep patterns

 - Loss of appetite/nausea